ga-curriculum/data-governance-security-in-ai/microlesson-03/README.md

 </h1>

 ## Learning Objective
-By the end of this lesson, learners will be able to **identify bias in AI, explain its societal impact, and evaluate methods for improving fairness and transparency in AI systems**.
+By the end of this lesson, learners will be able to:

+- Identify common sources of bias in AI systems.
+- Explain the societal and business impact of biased AI decisions.
+- Evaluate and recommend techniques to improve fairness, transparency, and trust in AI systems.

+---

 ## Overview
 Ethical AI development requires mitigating bias, ensuring transparency, and building trust in AI models.
 Organizations must proactively identify and address bias while implementing explainability techniques to enhance AI governance.